rimonim/chess_brain/README.md

 ## Is Online Chess a Good Psychometric Tool?

 I play online chess almost every day.
+I also like to play super-fast timed games, so I tend to play a lot of games per day.
 The site I play on, lichess.org, automatically records game and rating statistics.

-Chess performance is closely tied to cognitive capabilities.
-These cognitive capabilities are definitely modulated by fatigue, and probably modulated by emotional states.
+Chess performance is closely tied to general cognitive capabilities, as is evident from [this paper](https://www.sciencedirect.com/science/article/abs/pii/S0160289616301593), [this paper](https://academic.oup.com/ej/advance-article/doi/10.1093/ej/ueab094/6445994), and [common sense](https://www.reddit.com/r/chess/comments/4tuz19/does_magnus_have_exceptional_intelligence/).
+Can I use my chess performance to measure how cognitively capable I am day to day?
+How about hour to hour?

+Let's start with the basics: How do we measure chess performance?
+I could get a really good AI chess algorithm to evaluate every individual move I make, but the easier option is just to look at rating.
+Lichess uses the [Glicko](http://www.glicko.net/glicko/glicko.pdf) [2](http://www.glicko.net/glicko/glicko2.pdf) rating sytem, which uses all sorts of statistical tricks to estimate how good a player is at chess.
+At the conclusion of each game, both players' ratings are updated.
+The winner gains some points and the loser loses some.
+The amount that they are updated depends on both their previous ratings and how certain it is that those ratings are accurate.
+So if I gain a lot of points after a game, that means that I did exceptionally well (by my own standards) by beating my opponent.
+Since I often play many games per day, the average change in my rating per game I play in a day should be a decent measure of how good my chess playing is that day.

+Let's start with hours in the day.
+[Circadian rhythms--the body's clock--have been found to modulate many basic cognitive processes](https://www.dovepress.com/circadian-rhythms-in-cognitive-performance-implications-for-neuropsych-peer-reviewed-fulltext-article-CPT).
+Since my current occupation allows me to play chess at various hours of the day, we can see if I tend to do better or worse at certain times.